 Jacob N. Shapiro is Professor of Politics and International Affairs at Princeton University and directs the Empirical Studies of Conflict Project, a multi-university consortium that compiles and analyzes micro-level data on politically motivated violence in countries around the world.
 His research covers conflict, economic development, misinformation, and security policy.
 He is author of The Terrorist’s Dilemma: Managing Violent Covert Organizations and co-author of Small Wars, Big Data: The Information Revolution in Modern Conflict.
 His research has been published in broad range of academic and policy journals as well as a number of edited volumes.
 He has conducted field research and large-scale policy evaluations in Afghanistan, Colombia, India, and Pakistan.

 Shapiro received the 2016 Karl Deutsch Award from the International Studies Association, given to a scholar younger than 40, or within 10 years of earning a Ph.D., who has made the most significant contribution to the study of international relations.
-He is an Associate Editor of Journal of Conflict Resolution, World Politics, and Studies in Conflict and Terrorism, a Faculty Fellow of the Association for Analytic Learning about Islam and Muslim Societies (AALIMS), a Research Fellow at the Center for Economic Research in Pakistan (CERP), and an Associate Fellow of the Institute of Development and Economic Alternatives (IDEAS).
-Shapiro was previously President and Chief Scientist of Giant Oak, a venture-funded company whose software provides domain-specific search and screening tools to government agencies and financial services firms.
 Ph.D.
 Political Science, M.A.
 Economics, Stanford University.
 B.A.
 Political Science, University of Michigan.
-Shapiro is a veteran of the United States Navy.
+Shapiro was previously President and Chief Scientist of Giant Oak, a venture-funded software company.
+He is a veteran of the United States Navy.